A Little about each Horse

 She is a 5-gaited mare, 2006 daughter of Bláma and Hervar from Schmalztopf.
 She has had one colt, Hreindýr.
 She has a solid, easy-going temperament, nice movement and well-separated five gaits.
 She is very forward under saddle, with an extremely good walk and big movement, and her tölt and trot are easy to find.
 She likes to go out on the trails, even by herself.
 She has a lovely, soft-hearted personality.
 She does have grade 1 heaves and therefore could only be a light riding horse and/or companion for another Icelandic.
 You will need to be able to properly manage her heaves.
 Look for her in the ranch movie: she is the grey one going through the sage brush and tölting on the trail with me, and rolling gloriously at the end of our ride!

 Hreindýr from Hestar Ranch US2008103906 He is a 5-gaited son of Héla and Eylimi from Hestar Ranch.
 Like his parents, his gaits are well-separated, with nice movement.
 He is very stout and strongly built, and can easily carry a man who is not tall or heavy.
 He still loves to play in the herd, especially with his father.
-He is ready for more training now, as he is doing very well with me riding out on the ranch trails.
-He will be a nice looking tölter and ranch horse.
-He has learned to "stay with me", he follows me without a lead, and he is getting more training under saddle this year.
-He is currently being ridden in a side pull.
-He needs more training on trails, especially with gaits; then he will be ready for a new home that has at least one other Icelandic gelding, as play is very important to a gelding like him!
+He will be a strong and nice looking tölter and ranch horse.
+He has quite some speed, he also learned to "stay with me", he follows me without a lead, and he is getting more training under saddle this year.
+He is doing fine with the bit and is doing well in tölt training.
+He needs just a bit more training on the trails, especially with faster gaits, he loves to lead and he has very good go under saddle; he needs a confident rider and will be ready for a new home that has at least one other Icelandic gelding, as play is always very important to a gelding like him!

 Hunar from Hestar Ranch US2008103907